Nadiabenb/Metahers-appV2/GOOGLE_INDEXING_GUIDE.md

 If you see any errors in Google Search Console, check the specific error message and:
 1. Read Google's documentation for that error type
-2. Fix the issue on your Replit app
+2. Fix the issue on your app
 3. Click "Validate Fix" in Search Console
 4. Wait for Google to re-crawl

 ---

-**🎉 Final Note:** Your Replit app has excellent SEO fundamentals already in place:
+**🎉 Final Note:** Your app has excellent SEO fundamentals already in place:
 - ✅ robots.txt configured
 - ✅ Sitemap with 55 URLs
 - ✅ Mobile-friendly design